All Products

 def get_last_package_delay(self)

-Gets the last-packet latency.
-This is the time elapsed from sending the stop command to receiving the last recognition result packet.
-Use this method after the task is complete.
+Returns the last-packet latency: the time from sending the stop command to receiving the final recognition result.
+Available after the task completes.

 get_response